-On June 16, 2008, the Company reported the receipt of Paragraph IV Certification Notice Letters ("Notice Letters") related to Abbreviated New Drug Applications (ANDA) submitted to the U.S. Food and Drug Administration ("FDA") by Barr Laboratories Inc. ("Barr") and Teva Pharmaceuticals USA, Inc. ("Teva U.S.") requesting approval to market and sell generic versions of Sensipar (cinacalcet HCl).
-The Notice Letters alleged that the U.S. Patent Numbers 6,011,068 ("the '068 patent"), 6,031,003 ("the '003 patent"), 6,313,146 ("the '146 patent"), and 6,211,244 ("the '244 patent") covering Sensipar are invalid, unenforceable and/or will not be infringed by the manufacture, use or sale of the product described in the ANDAs.
+On June 16, 2008, the Company reported the receipt of Paragraph IV Certification Notice Letters (Notice Letters) related to Abbreviated New Drug Applications (ANDA) submitted to the U.S. Food and Drug Administration (FDA) by Barr Laboratories Inc. (Barr) and Teva Pharmaceuticals USA, Inc. (Teva U.S.) requesting approval to market and sell generic versions of Sensipar (cinacalcet HCl).
+The Notice Letters alleged that the U.S. Patent Numbers 6,011,068 (the '068 patent), 6,031,003 (the '003 patent), 6,313,146 (the '146 patent), and 6,211,244 (the '244 patent) covering Sensipar are invalid, unenforceable and/or will not be infringed by the manufacture, use or sale of the product described in the ANDAs.

 Under the Company's licensing agreement with Amgen, Amgen is responsible for all development and commercial activities involving Sensipar, as well as enforcing applicable patent rights, in the licensed territories.
 The '068 patent, the '003 patent and the '146 patent are co-owned by the Company and The Brigham and Women's Hospital, which licensed its rights to the Company.
 The Company has licensed rights to these patents and the '244 patent to Amgen.
-On July 25, 2008, The Brigham and Women's Hospital, Amgen and the Company ("the Plaintiffs") filed a patent infringement action in United States District Court, District of Delaware (the "Delaware District Court"), No. 1:08cv00464 HB, against Barr, Teva U.S. and Teva Pharmaceutical Industries Ltd ("Teva Israel" and collectively with Teva U.S., "Teva") relating to each of the patents referenced above.
+On July 25, 2008, The Brigham and Women's Hospital, Amgen and the Company (the Plaintiffs) filed a patent infringement action in United States District Court, District of Delaware (the "Delaware District Court"), No. 1:08cv00464 HB, against Barr, Teva U.S. and Teva Pharmaceutical Industries Ltd (Teva Israel and collectively with Teva U.S., Teva) relating to each of the patents referenced above.
 On January 7, 2011, the Delaware District Court ruled in favor of the Plaintiffs.
 The Delaware District Court's order enjoined Teva and Barr from the commercial manufacture, use, import, offer for sale, or sale of their generic cinacalcet hydrochloride until the expiration of the '068 patent, the '003 patent and the '244 patent.
 The '068 patent is the last of these patents to expire, which, by virtue of patent term extension, will be on March 8, 2018.
 On February 4, 2011, Teva and Barr filed a notice of appeal with the Delaware District Court.
-On April 12, 2011, the Company received a letter from Teva's legal counsel indicating that Teva intended to voluntarily dismiss the appeal.
-On April 20, 2011, the Court of Appeals for the Federal Circuit entered an order dismissing the appeal.
+However, on April 20, 2011, the Court of Appeals for the Federal Circuit entered an order dismissing the appeal.
 This case is now closed.